 • Completed all degree requirements

 • No missing grades, I, or N grades

 • Good ethical standing: Not having been subject to disciplinary actions resulting in prohibition

 of participation in the honors program

-Latin honors are awarded at each graduation on the basis of the final cumulative grade point average,

-with the following standards:
+Latin honors are awarded at each graduation on the basis of the final cumulative grade point average, with the following standards:

-• Valedictorian: Best student of the program.
-If more than one student achieves a GPA of 4.0, Valedictorian will be assigned by the Provost based on academic achievement throughout the program.
+Valedictorian: Best student of the program.
+If more than one student achieves a GPA of 4.0,

+Valedictorian will be assigned by the Provost based on academic achievement throughout the program.

-Summa Cum Laude: GPA from 3.98 to 4.00
+• Summa Cum Laude: GPA from 3.99 to 4.00

-Magna Cum Laude: GPA from 3.95 to 3.97
+• Magna Cum Laude: GPA from 3.97 to 3.98

-Cum Laude: GPA from 3.90 to 3.94
+• Cum Laude: GPA from 3.96 to 3.95

-Ref.
-ISD- Volume 11 | No. 2| 2022-2023 westfield.education

-33/112

 Admission Information

 Students must have a bachelor's degree from an accredited institution.

 They must complete an Application Form and send all the other documents required.
-The application form can be accessed on line at (westfield.edu).
+The application form can be accessed online at (westfield.edu).
 The programs are taught entirely in Spanish.